William Courten: Legacy

 Courten had a son, Peter, by his first wife, who was made a baronet by James I in 1622 (see Courten baronets); married Jane, daughter of Sir John Stanhope, and died without issue early in 1625.
 He is usually described as of Aldington, Worcestershire.
 Courten's second wife was a daughter of Moses Tryon, and by her he had a son, William, and three daughters, Hester (wife of Sir Edward Littleton); Mary (wife of Henry Grey, 10th Earl of Kent); Anna (wife (1) of Essex Devereux, heir of the 5th Viscount Hereford and (2) of Sir Richard Knightley).
 William, the younger, found his father's estate seriously embarrassed by the proceedings of his cousin Peter Boudean, who declined to surrender any of the Dutch property.
 Complicated litigation continued.
 Courten married Catharine Egerton, daughter of John Egerton, 1st Earl of Bridgewater; and, resolving to carry on his father's business, chartered with his father-in-law's aid, two vessels (Bona Esperanza and Henry Bonaventura) for trade in the East Indies.
 In this enterprise nearly all his money was invested, and the ships with their cargoes were seized by the Dutch in 1641.
 The Earl of Bridgewater declined to assist Courten further; the disturbed state of the government rendered any help from that quarter out of the question; and in 1643 bankruptcy followed.

 Courten's landed estates were alienated to his brother-in-law, the Earl of Kent, and Courten retired to Italy.
 His wife endeavoured in vain to come to terms with Peter Boudean, and finally joined her husband, who died intestate at Florence in 1655.
 Two children, William and Katharine, survived him.
 The former endeavoured to recover some of his father's property, and in 1660 Charles II granted to George Carew, who had been associated in business with Sir William Courten, power to administer the estates of Sir William and his son.
 Proceedings were also begun in Holland against the Dutch East India Company for compensation for the ships lost in 1641; the English courts of law and parliament were constantly petitioned for redress until the end of the century, but the greater part of the enormous wealth of Sir William Courten never reached his descendants.
 In August 1660 the privy council heard evidence in support of the claims of Courten's grandson to the ownership of the Barbadoes, but did not deem the proof sufficient.
 In 1677 petitions to the council and parliament rehearsed the loans of Courten and Sir Paul Pindar to Charles I, but repayment was never ordered.
 George Carew issued many tracts on the subject, but public interest was not excited.

-Famed physician and collector Hans Sloane acquired (by bequest, conditional on paying of certain debts) Courten's cabinet of curiosities in 1702 and later donated much of it to the British government.
+Famed physician and collector Hans Sloane acquired (by bequest, conditional on paying of certain debts) Courten's grandson's (also William 1642–1702) cabinet of curiosities in 1702 and later donated much of it to the British government.